Cholesterol Reducing Foods Fruits, Nuts

 - Legumes: Legumes, such as beans, lentils, and peas, are a good source of protein, fibre, and soluble fibre.
 Eat legumes at least two to three times per week.

-Fruits for lowering cholesterol
+Fruits for lowering Cholesterol

-Mango for Cholesterol
+Is Mango Good for Cholesterol with Fibre?

 Mangoes are a good source of soluble fibre, which can help to lower LDL cholesterol.